 Compensation For An Accident in John Lewis

-John Lewis is a very popular department store that is well renewed within Britain for its wide range of items which cover many different facets of customer needs.
+Department stores are very popular within Britain mainly for their wide range of items which cover many different facets of customer needs.
 However, it is possible that you could be injured in an accident while in the store.
-If you have been injured in an accident that wasn’t your fault while in John Lewis, you may be able to claim compensation.
+If you have been injured in an accident that wasn’t your fault while in a department store, you may be able to claim compensation.

 Health And Safety Responsibility